 Sure, this was in a time when there weren’t that many blogs and the content was mostly inspirational photos scanned from magazines or DIY projects with bad cameras and even worse lighting.
 As I started to create content in my home I didn’t obsess on perfection either and instead created cute vignettes that had personality and partnered with up-and-coming photographers who needed to practice their craft, too, to shoot random stuff in my house.
 This is how I created a portfolio and a blog and while neither were perfect, I did it.
 I started.

-2. Create a website with your company’s name that says “Coming soon!” – then get on social media instead while you “tweak” your site (you could tweak your site for a year, meanwhile “not starting”).
+Add your contact/social media handle – then get on social media instead while you “tweak” your site (you could tweak your site for a year, meanwhile “not starting”).
 It’s so easy.
 People accept a “coming soon” website for months, I promise.

-3. Start posting your work and others’ work on Instagram.
-If you want to be a potter but are intimidated by creating so much social media content or instagrams every day then simply find photos of pottery that inspire you and post them, obviously crediting the artist.
+If you want to be a potter but are intimidated by creating so much social media content or Instagrams every day then simply find photos of pottery that inspire you and post them, obviously crediting the artist.
 Say something like “So inspired by @BenMendansky’s work – I love how graphic his mugs are and it’s making me get back into the studio this morning.
 Just add coffee.”
 Then tag him (which will get his attention).
 You don’t have to create all your own original social media, you just need to CREATE SOMETHING and then remind people that you, too, are creating something.
-Pretty photos = likes and likes = more followers.
+Pretty photos = likes, and likes = more followers.
 I used to only put original photography on social media but since I’ve been promoting other people’s work I’ve seen a huge amount of success as they feel flattered and followers love the inspiration.
+(2021 update: I’m currently on the fence about posting a lot of other people’s work that work in your field as many people don’t read the captions so they can easily just think it’s yours.
+However, it’s more important to create the account which allows people to tag you.
+So many times I’ll be at a store and see something that I love and want to tag it, knowing that my follower count is super high and could definitely lead to them having more business, so when they don’t even have an account I get so bummed for them).
+Put their work on insta-story and tag them there – it’s a more appropriate place to show who inspires you and looks less like YOUR portfolio.

 Over the weekend I was talking to Maxwell (founder of Apartment Therapy), Justina (Jungalow), and Jaymie Derringer (founder of DesignMilk) and all of us chatted about our lack of perfectionism and our instinct to just “create and present” rather than “create and obsess.”
-I was glad it wasn’t just me – they absolutely ditto’d my theory.
+I was glad it wasn’t just me – they absolutely ditto’d this theory.
+Done is better than perfect.

-1. You practice your craft.
-For me it was writing, styling, and posting to social media.
+1. You practice your craft and get better.
+For me, it was writing, styling, and posting to social media.
 I had a moderately distinct voice when I started but I’ve certainly honed in on it over the years by writing every. single. day.
 Like an athlete with a muscle, just exercising guarantees progress if not success.
-You have to practice your art whether its making pottery, interior design, writing, etc and by putting it out there you are forced to practice again and again and again and every day you’ll get better and better.
+You have to practice your art whether it’s making pottery, interior design, writing, etc and by putting it out there you are forced to practice again and again and again and every day you’ll get better and better.

 You don’t need to make a huge announcement that is like “HEY WORLD, I’M NOW GOING TO CALL MYSELF AN ARTIST AND HERE ARE 147 PAINTINGS FOR YOU TO PURCHASE.”
 No. Baby steps are good!
 Create one product or publish one project, and ask for feedback – honestly, this will probably make you feel really good.
 As you get feedback you can tweak your product or service and make it better.
 Maybe everyone overwhelmingly says that things feel too busy, or that you need more color – then you know what the market is feeling and if you want to listen (p.s. you should) then you will probably create a product that will be more successful.